Is Military School the Perfect University?

 The U.S. Military Academy

 Since its founding nearly two centuries ago, the Military Academy has accomplished its mission by developing cadets in four critical areas: intellectual, physical, military, and moral-ethical -- a four-year process called the "West Point Experience."
-Specific developmental goals are addressed through several fully coordinated and integrated programs:

 From the day of its founding on March 16, 1802, West Point has grown in its size and stature, but it remains committed to the task of producing commissioned leaders of character for America's Army.
 Today, the Academy graduates more than 900 new officers annually, which represents approximately 25 percent of the new lieutenants required by the Army each year.
 The student body, or Corps of Cadets, numbers 4,000, of whom approximately 15 percent are women.